 Flutes are one of the earliest known instruments, with flutes dating back to about 43,000 years ago.

 The main 3 types of flute are the standard, piccolo and harmony flutes.
-I'm going to talk you through these flutes and the features of them.
+I'm going to talk you through these flutes and the features of them:

 Standard flutes are available for all levels and abilities.
 This makes them a great instrument to learn.
-You can purchase Sonata and Nuvo flutes at great prices.
+You can purchase Montreux and Nuvo flutes at great prices.
 Along with great Yamaha packages available as well.

 Standard flute is about 2 feet long and made of silver, gold or platinum.
 When played in an orchestra the flute usually plays the melody.

-Our most popular flute is the Sonata, which is available as a standard straight-head model, or for the younger/smaller player, as a curved-head model (which also contains the straight head for when the child grows!).
+Our most popular flute is the Montreux, which is available as a standard straight-head model, or for the younger/smaller player, as a curved-head model (which also contains the straight head for when the child grows!).

 Higher-end, semi-professional Flutes have the same key structure and design, but the added quality is achieved through the use of a solid silver headjoint; precious metal = precious and deeper tone!
 You will not find bwetter value for money when looking for this sold silver variant, than the wonderful Montreux Flute.